-The indemnity sought to confirm that Mr B was aware the investments were high risk, had taken his own advice, and would not hold Options responsible for any liability resulting from the investment.
+The indemnity sought to confirm that Mr T was aware the investments were high risk, had taken his own advice, and would not hold Options responsible for any liability resulting from the investment.

 The FSA's 2009 review said that SIPP operators should, as an example of good practice, be: "Routinely identifying instances of execution-only clients who have signed disclaimers taking responsibility for investment decisions and gathering and analysing data regarding the aggregate volume of such business."

-With the above in mind, I think Options ought to have been cautious about accepting Mr B's application even though he had signed the indemnities.
+With this in mind, I think Options ought to have been cautious about accepting Mr T's application even though he had signed the indemnities.
+There was no evidence of any other regulated party (other than Options) being involved in this transaction.
+In these circumstances, I think very little comfort could have been taken from the declaration stating that Mr T had taken his own advice and understood the risks (in relation to the investment).

 Options had to act in a way that was consistent with the regulatory obligations that I've set out in this decision.
-In my view, Options was not treating Mr B fairly by asking him to sign an indemnity absolving Options of all responsibility, and relying on such an indemnity, when it ought to have known that Mr B's dealings with CL&P were putting him at significant risk.
+In my view, Options was not treating Mr T fairly by asking him to sign an indemnity absolving Options of all responsibility, and relying on such an indemnity, when it ought to have known that Mr T's dealings with CL&P were putting him at significant risk.